php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     }

 <a name="updating-many-to-many-relationships"></a>
 ### Many To Many Relationships

 #### Attaching / Detaching

 Eloquent also provides a few additional helper methods to make working with related models more convenient.
 For example, let's imagine a user can have many roles and a role can have many users.
 To attach a role to a user by inserting a record in the intermediate table that joins the models, use the `attach` method:

     $user = App\User::find(1);

     $user->roles()->attach($roleId);

 When attaching a relationship to a model, you may also pass an array of additional data to be inserted into the intermediate table:

     $user->roles()->attach($roleId, ['expires' => $expires]);

-Sometimes it may be necessary to remove a role from a user.
+Of course, sometimes it may be necessary to remove a role from a user.
 To remove a many-to-many relationship record, use the `detach` method.
-The `detach` method will delete the appropriate record out of the intermediate table; however, both models will remain in the database:
+The `detach` method will remove the appropriate record out of the intermediate table; however, both models will remain in the database:

     // Detach a single role from the user...
     $user->roles()->detach($roleId);